top of page

 When I was around seventeen or eighteen years old, I went on a graduation trip with my classmates to Porto Seguro.

 Most of the parties revolved around the music and dances that were popular at the time - axé, funk, and large group choreographies where everyone was essentially doing the same thing together.
-I participated in those dances without thinking too much about whether I was doing them well or not.
-If I missed part of the choreography, it didn’t seem particularly important.
-The experience felt collective, and I was simply part of the group.

 What stayed with me from that trip happened somewhere else.